joehack1/health_program_management/README.md

 * The app uses SQLite as the database.
 * The login credentials are stored in the SQLite database, and the default table is `doctors` with columns `id`, `username`, and `password`.
+## API Overview

+This application uses Flask to manage health programs, client registration, and enrollment.
+The main routes (`endpoints`) are:

+- `/login` - Doctor login page.
+- `/logout` - Logout and end session.
+- `/program/create` - Create a new health program.
+- `/client/register` - Register a new client.
+- `/enroll` - Enroll a client into one or more programs.
+- `/client/search` - Search for registered clients.
+- `/client/<client_id>` - View a client's profile and enrolled programs.
+- `/register_doctor` - Register a new doctor account.

+All routes require login (session) except for `/login` and `/register_doctor`.

+The app uses **SQLite** as the database to store doctors, clients, programs, and enrollments.

 ## License